vidtsin/babycare-odoo/bbc_stock/README.rst

 * #2660, don't allow consumables with more than one attribute to be selected on a manually created stock move
 * Disable create and edit function and filter on is_synced_magento == True for the fields under the website group on the product form
 * Hide style and sequence fields under the website group on the product form
+* #2800, show move lines' expected dates in the picking lines.
+Show max expected date on the picking

 Credits
 -------